This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 ✘ Folded size is as big as a carry-on suitcase

-If you’re still reading, don’t say I didn’t warn you.
-The Peg Perego Viaggio Flex 120 has some great feature, but a price tag to match.
+The Peg Perego Viaggio Flex 120 has some great features, but a price tag to match as well.
 You can generally get it cheaper here with their coupon.
 It’s hard to fathom spending that much on luxury foldable high back booster car seat that doesn’t have any other modes available.
 However, some of the premium features make it a solid choice.

 First off, it’ll last forever… or at least as long as you want it to.
 The upper size limit is a whopping 120 lbs and 63″, which is the size of a petite adult.
 Most riders that size will fit in a seatbelt just fine without a booster seat so you may not ever need a backless booster.
 The other piece of lasting forever is that Peg Perego gives 10 years until expiration of this seat.
 If you have a second child (or third or fourth!) they’ll be able to get a few years out of this seat as well.